fsdbujgvr/Ashen_Witch_Broom/README.md

 # English Version

 ## Introduction
-This mod is an unofficial, refactored remake of the "Witch's Broom" mod.
+This mod is an unofficial, refactored remake of the "Majo's broom" mod.

 The broom has been epically enhanced (how fast it goes is up to you).